 What few recall is how Cooper, a journeyman with eleven losses on his record, gave Ali a most difficult ordeal until once again his brittle skin betrayed him.
 The opening round belonged to Ali who glided about the ring, snapping a long left lead, but round two saw Cooper begin to press in earnest, cornering the champion on more than one occasion, landing a right early and a hard left hook late, and in the interim establishing his own effective jab.

-If the second was close, the third clearly belonged to the challenger as he continually forced Ali to back up or clinch.
+If the second was close, the third clearly belonged to the obstinate challenger as he continually forced Ali to back up or clinch.
 A pair of hooks got through and seconds later an aggressive Cooper landed a hard left-right before forcing the champion to the ropes, where he connected with two heavy lefts to the body followed by a rabbit punch.
-Ali responded to the foul by grabbing Cooper’s head and yanking him down and forward, a move that brought boos from the crowd and a stern warning from the referee.
-When the action resumed it was Cooper, not Ali, landing the jab.
-The champion picked up the pace before the end of the round, bouncing a hard right off Cooper’s head, but it was without question the challenger’s round.
+Ali responded to the foul by grabbing Cooper’s head and yanking it down as if trying to remove it from the challenger’s shoulders, a move that brought boos from the crowd and a stern warning from the referee, and when action resumed it was Cooper, not Ali, landing the jab.
+The champion picked up the pace before the end of the round, bouncing a hard right off Henry’s cranium, but it was, without question, Cooper’s round.

 The fifth saw Ali dancing but with Cooper again out-jabbing him, though the Englishman was openly frustrated by his inability to get the champion to stand still for a second.
 On the inside Cooper was boss, landing a pair of solid body punches and then forcing Ali back with a right hand.
 For the remainder of the round the boxers exchanged jabs, neither man having a decided edge.